ZacharyLitwin/CSE360_Tu37/README.md

 previously in the excel document.

 v2 also implements a planning poker system that can be run in the program and automatically updates in the SQL database.

+Requirements to successfully run the appplicaiton:
+SQL Connector, Version Used for Project: 8.2.0
+JavaFX 19 or 21
+JDK 19 or 21